-- whole school curriculum design and high-level curriculum statement - effective AOLE planning - whole school assessment policy and practice
+- effective AOLE planning - whole school assessment policy and practice

 In preparation for the professional learning offer, GwE staff have developed guidance and exemplar models for whole-school curriculum design, curriculum planning and assessment to aid leaders and teachers as they prepare for roll-out.
 The resources, models and exemplars have been fully endorsed by Professor Graham Donaldson.